Stratio/sparta/doc/src/site/sphinx/outputs.rst

 MongoDB Configuration
 ==========================

-The output of MongoDB does not use the generic implementation with DataFrames, it has multiple configuration parameters to connect to the DB and self-creation of indexes.
+The output of MongoDB doesn't use the generic implementation with DataFrames, it has multiple configuration parameters to connect to the DB and self-creation of indexes.